If you wish to save money on your car insurance in 2022 – click here.

 You can pay to protect your no-claims bonus and if you’re changing companies, you should see if you can carry it over to your new policy.

 Your car insurance premiums are calculated according to your personal details such as your age as well as on your driving record.
+As people get older the risk decreases and the experience increases, therefore over 60s car insurance rates are usually low.

 The 3 cheapest cities for car insurance are in Aberdeen, Plymouth and Bristol while the most expensive postcodes are found in Birmingham, Liverpool and East London.